GameNewb/Face-Recognition-App/README.md

 4. FFMPEG

 ** : Must be running as an administrator

+Note:
-Note: For ease of access, you can simply download XAMPP(Apache & MySQL) here: https://www.apachefriends.org/index.html
+- For ease of access, you can simply download XAMPP(Apache & MySQL) here: https://www.apachefriends.org/index.html
+- For ffmpeg, download it here: https://ffmpeg.org/download.html

 ----------------------
 #### Additional Dependencies: